 Openness

 Asking staff early on about their preferred learning and management styles is one way to facilitate open dialogue.
-It’s equally important to be transparent about your communication preferences and management style.
+It’s equally important to be transparent about communication preferences and management style.

 Trustworthiness

 Your team must be able to trust you if you want them to value your leadership.
-Remote managers can foster trust by giving their staff feedback, showing them they value their contributions and being respectful and gracious for their work.
+Remote managers can build trust by giving their staff feedback, showing them they value their contributions and being respectful and gracious for their work.

 Empathetic